 In this chamber, a low voltage current is introduced, compelling any minerals which are soluble to attach themselves to a positive or negative pole.
 This reaction creates two distinct streams, one of which is acidic and one which is alkaline.
 The acidic part now has a chemic formula of H+, it can be used on plants, for cleansing the skin, or for cleaning.
-Rich in oxygen, this acid stream is also an excellent sanitiser, as it grabs electrons from a substance and destroys them in the process.
+Rich in oxygen, this acid stream is also an excellent sanitizer, as it grabs electrons from a substance and destroys them in the process.

 The alkaline solution has a chemical formula of OH-, it is now packed with microclusters and ionized - perfect for drinking.
 This is an excellent acid neutraliser, a powerful antioxidant that also delivers a sweetly refreshing taste.

-Normal H2O is made up of one oxygen atom and two hydrogen atoms, hence the familiar formula.
+Normal water is made up of one oxygen atom and two hydrogen atoms, hence the familiar formula.
 It comes together to form clusters of around 13 molecules.
 Conversely, the ionized version has clusters of only five or six molecules.
 It is these smaller microclusters which make ionized water more soluble inside your body, they allow it to permeate cells and aid nutritional absorption, as well as maintaining hydration levels.

-How Does an Ionizer Work?
+How Does an Ionizer Work

-Alkaline aqua which contains dissolved molecular hydrogen is produced by the ionizers cathode, also known as the negative electrode.
+Alkaline water which contains dissolved molecular hydrogen is produced by the ionizers cathode, also known as the negative electrode.
 The acid solution is produced by the positive electrode.
 To start the unit, you’ll need to plug it into the mains at an AC outlet, the power is then transformed to a DC or direct current, allowing electrolysis to begin.

-It is not electrolysis alone that alters the pH of H2O, though many ionizers have a thin ion exchange film.
+It is not electrolysis alone that alters the pH of water, though many ionizers have a thin ion exchange film.
 This stops the two compartments, the alkaline rich catholyte and the acidic anolyte from blending together.
 So, both substances are formed distinctly at this point.

 Some ionizers function with the help of other substances, but when tap water is used on its own, it is the only source of ions.
 This will result in a relatively mild alkaline solution of between 8-11 pH, and an acidic solution of between 4-6 pH, though each machine has different strengths, so the numbers could vary somewhat.